vanikkars/airflow-iceberg-schema-evolution/readme.md

 ## Useful links
 - Airflow UI: http://localhost:8080 (user: airflow, password: airflow)
 - Nessie UI: http://localhost:19120
-- Trino UI: http://localhost:8080/ui (just type any username you want)
+- Trino UI: http://localhost:8081 (just type any username you want)
 - Source Uber API service: http://localhost:8000/docs
 - MinIO UI: http://localhost:9001 (user: admin, password: password)
 - Streamlit app [a basic dashboard]: http://localhost:8501 (open after first successfull run of the pipeline)

 ## Known issues:
-take an eye on the trino-coordinator and trino-workers in Docker, the containers are memory greedy and may silently go down due OOM.
-In this case just restart the trino-worker container.
+Keep an eye on the `trino-coordinator` and `trino-workers` in Docker, the containers are memory greedy and may silently go down due OOM.
+In this case just restart the containers.

 ## Source Data API
 The data is exposed through a lightweight FastAPI service as JSON: the response is a list of ride booking objects,